Preauthorized Payments

-Transactions can only be initiated using consent tokens that are in the PaymentConsentGranted state.
-Attempting to initiate a transaction on a consent with any other status will result in an API error being returned.
+Attempting to initiate a transaction with a non-granted token will result in an API error being returned.

 Preauthorization